dnelson86/arepo/documentation/source/simtypes.md

 -----------------------------

-The creation of initial conditions for cosmological simulation is in general a complicated procedure, and not included in the AREPO code.
+The creation of initial conditions for cosmological simulation is in general a complicated procedure, and not included in the Arepo code.
 However, we included in the examples the possibility to download and execute third-party initial condition generating software to illustrate the general procedure how to create them (MUSIC, Hahn&Abel 2011, MNRAS, 415, 2101 and N-GenIC,